finance employees reviewing headcount benchmarks

 Understanding the optimal team size is crucial for organizations to allocate resources efficiently, avoid overburdening employees, and ensure that all roles and responsibilities are adequately covered to create a high-performing finance function.

-There are two key rations when it comes to measuring the size of the finance function, as follows:
+There are five key ratios when it comes to measuring the size of the finance function, as follows:

 This ratio assesses the efficiency of the finance team in generating revenue for the organization.
-Some CFOs view this as the primary metric with revenue being the driver of how many employees are required, while other CFOs will look more toward the second ratio.
+Some CFOs view this as the primary metric with revenue being the driver of how many employees are required, while other CFOs will look more at the ratios above.
 The formula is as follows:

 Revenue per Finance Employee = Total Revenue / Number of Finance Employees